European shares retreat as Greek and telecoms stocks drop

 “We continue to see a very high probability of a temporary deal.
 Deposit outflows have now reached levels where weaker Greek banks are running out of collateral, and hence Syriza will likely have to compromise,” they wrote in a research note.

-Today’s European research round-up (Additional reporting by Alistair Smout; Editing by Alison Williams/Hugh Lawson)
+Today’s European research round-up (Additional reporting by Alistair Smout; Editing by Alison Williams)